peterkhe1999/CheatSheet/Threat Hunting/README.md

 `host="dc01" "EventCode=4625"`

-Check if the password spraying attempt was successful and valid credentials were identified, search for successful authentication requests with the event ID **4624**.
+Check if the password spraying attempt was successful and valid credentials were identified, search for successful authentication requests with the event ID `4624`.

-**Script Block Logging** records the input and output of script blocks executed in PowerShell. **Script Block Logging** events are collected in the index **windows_powershell**.
+**Script Block Logging** records the input and output of script blocks executed in PowerShell.

+**Script Block Logging** events are collected in the index `windows_powershell`.

-Search for events related to password spraying => Commands or tools used to perform the attack if those actions were performed via PowerShell.
+Search for events related to password spraying (Commands or tools used to perform the attack if those actions were performed via PowerShell).

 `index="windows_powershell" host="CLIENT01"`